coinos/coinos-ui/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/dc5c8c09-6b16-4878-afb4-a288c26cc9b1/deploy-status)](https://app.netlify.com/sites/coinos/deploys)

-CoinOS is an easy to use bitcoin point of sale application for businesses and wallet for customers, connecting the bitcoin circular economy together.
+coinos is an easy to use bitcoin point of sale application for businesses and wallet for customers, connecting the bitcoin circular economy together.

-This repository is the latest front-end code for the CoinOS web application.
+This repository is the latest front-end code for the coinos web application.

 ## Commands